JJWallis/hangman-app/README.md

 Your users should be able to:

 -  Interact with the 'Start Game' button to begin playing the game
--  Enter their letter of choice & recieve correct validation if invalid
+-  Enter their letter of choice and recieve correct validation if input is invalid
 -  Submit their letter of choice and receive confirmation of whether they guessed correctly
--  The timer should terminate after 30 seconds and prompt the user to re-start the game
+-  The timer should terminate after 30 seconds and prompt the user to restart the game
 -  For each incorrect guess, an additional version of the hangman image should be displayed, as well decreasing the number of guesses remaining
 -  Each correctly guessed letter should be displayed to the user at its corresponding position in the word